-- a) New residential development (including extensions) that gives rise to the need for additional parking will be permitted only where adequate parking provision is made in line with the parking standards set out by Oxfordshire County Council. - b) In order to achieve this: - i.
-Priority should be given to the provision of on-plot parking solutions that adequately meet current and likely future needs. - ii.
-Where on-plot parking solutions are not practicable or are inappropriate, planning proposals must provide an effective plan to mitigate the impact of additional on-street parking. - iii.
+- a) New residential development (including extensions) that gives rise to the need for additional parking will be supported where adequate parking provision is made in line with the parking standards set out by Oxfordshire County Council. - b) Where practicable car parking requirements should be provided on site.
+Where on-site parking solutions are neither practicable nor appropriate, planning proposals should provide an effective and sensitive approach to mitigate the impact of additional on-street parking.
 Proposals should also address the need for parking solutions for visitors.

 - 11.2 This policy recognises that parking standards for developments are set by Oxfordshire County Council as the Highways Authority. - 11.3 For most people, private cars are the only possible form of transport with the ending of the bus service.
-The density of housing on Denton Hill and in the

-- High Street has led to a long-standing problem of congested parking.
+The density of housing on Denton Hill and in the High Street has led to a long-standing problem of congested parking.
 The long lines of cars on Denton Hill/High Street and past the College can also be difficult to negotiate. - 11.4 The 2010 Parish Plan and the Assessment on which this plan is based have both recognised the parking problem.
 Whilst it cannot be solved through the planning system, it is important that new developments should not make parking any more congested.